 Selenginsky cellulose-cardboard is the "younger brother" of the Baikal Pulp and Paper Mill (BPPM).
 Both of these "dirty" industries, built off the shores of Lake Baikal in the 1960-ies, immediately became objects of fair hatred and violent attacks on the environmental community.
 But if the BPPM dumped its sewage, even though it passed through several degrees of purification, directly to the lake, then in 1990, a system of closed water rotation was put into operation in the Selenga Central Control Center.
 And since then it is working properly.

-Thanks to this system, the enterprise, built in 4 km from the left bank of the Selenga River and in 60-km from Lake Baikal, managed to completely abandon the discharge of industrial wastewater into these unique water bodies without reducing the quality of the products.
-A powerful complex of treatment facilities, built near the plant, carries out three-stage purification - biological, chemical, and then - post-treatment in neutralization ponds and ponds.
-Not so long ago, the editorial staff of "Kislorod.Life" could personally see all this unique economy.
+Thanks to this system, the enterprise, built 4 km from the left bank of the Selenga River and 60 km from Lake Baikal, managed to completely abandon the discharge of industrial wastewater into these unique water bodies, without reducing the quality of products.
+A powerful complex of treatment facilities, built next to the plant, carries out three-stage treatment - biological, chemical, and then additional treatment in neutralization sedimentation tanks and ponds.
+Not so long ago, the Kislorod.LIFE editorial board was able to personally see all this unique farm.

 HOW IT ALL BEGAN?

-Head of the Department of Nature Protection, Labor and Industrial Safety SCCC Alexander Lukyanov at the plant has been working since Soviet times.
-And about the launch of a unique for the industry non-stop production scheme recalls as if it happened not three decades ago, but more recently.
-One way or another, but to this event the Central Control Commission was almost the very beginning of its construction, since 1956.
-About three years at the site chosen in Selenginsk built pulp and viscose production, but then it was abandoned and the future plant was re-designed to produce cardboard.
+Alexander Lukyanov, head of the department for nature protection, labor and industrial safety, has been working at the plant since Soviet times.
+And he remembers the launch of a drainless production scheme, unique for the industry, as if it happened not three decades ago, but quite recently.
+One way or another, but the Central Control Commission went to this event almost from the very beginning of its construction, from 1956.
+For about three years, a pulp and viscose production facility was built at the site selected in Selenginsk, but then it was abandoned and the future mill was redesigned to produce cardboard.

 According to Wikipedia, the choice of the construction site "was due to the availability of sufficient forest resources in the republic, the lack of timber consumers, the developed transport network, the available building materials and the proximity of the coal deposit."
 "Next to Transsib, a federal highway from Moscow to Vladivostok, the river Selenga.
 At that time, Zabaikalles, which harvested and processed up to six million cubic meters of timber a year, was used in Buryatia and used up to 98% of these volumes.
 In this association, in addition to wood processing, the production of fiberboard and chipboard, and chips - in fact, waste - they supplied to the plant.
 We also used third-grade wood and so-called technological wood.
 That is, roughly speaking, the Central Control Commission stood at the end of this long chain, "Lukyanov said.
 If you say more scientifically, the plant was built as a recycling enterprise for sawmilling and woodworking wastes.
 Today this role is no longer played by the Central Control Commission, and provides itself with raw materials at the expense of coniferous and deciduous forests of Buryatia, the Irkutsk Region and Transbaikalia.